How to Survive Your Gluten-free School Lunch

 Back to school means

-Do you cringe at the thought of school lunch?
+Do you cringe at the thought of gluten-free school lunches?

 Having to come up with gluten-free school lunch ideas . . . preparing the ingredients or food your children will eat, and then making time to pack, is all too much for some to consider.